VILLASframework/documentation/node/types/Infiniband.md

 ## in.buffer_subtraction (int) {#node-config-infiniband-in-buffer_subtraction}

-As mentioned in @ref node-config-infiniband-in-max_wrs in.max_wrs, Work Requests have to be present in the receive queue, for it to be able to process received data.
+As mentioned in @ref node-config-infiniband-in-max_wrs, Work Requests have to be present in the receive queue, for it to be able to process received data.
 To take full advantage of the zero-copy capabilities of Infiniband this node-type directly posts addresses from the VILLAS Framework to the receive queue instead of copying all data over after receiving it.

 This technique relies on the exchange of addresses.
 This means that if an array of `in.vectorize` addresses is handed over to the node-type, max `release` <= `in.vectorize` addresses that point to received data can be returned.